mmurphy384/b9labs-splitter/readme.md

   * DONE! (well.
 It could use a little bullet-proofing, but it works)
 6. Create a watcher/listener to show logs
   * DONE!
+7. Create a pull mechanism so that Alice can retrieve her share.
-6. More things to consider:
+8. More things to consider:
   * Review the fallback function.
 Right now, it's only payable.
   * Still need to study re-entrance.